Three Sundays: Reception

 The episode has generally received positive reviews.
 Noel Murray from The A.V.
 Club gave the episode an A stating that it gives “little slices of life, in which small gestures - Roger pining for his old ways, Peggy taking pride in the way her career aspirations impress an unattainable…” IGN gave the episode a rating of 8.7/10 explaining how the show “can bring the funny, but it excels in the sorrow.”
 Will Dean of The Guardian praised the episode for its attention to Peggy's personal life.
 He stated that the “whole plot was deftly done” and that Father Gill's presence “was a subtle and nuanced trick…."
 Predictable scenario made infinitely more interesting by keeping protagonists away from each other.”
 Sally Tamarkin from The Slate suggested for the episode to be used as an introduction for first-time watchers.
-She implied that if one needed to know a little backstory to Mad Men that “‘Three Sundays’ was the one to watch first.”
+She implied that if one needed to know a little backstory to Mad Men, “‘Three Sundays’ was the one to watch first.”